-If there is one single option our high mileage gooseneck customers consider a "must have" it is our Dexter hydraulic disc brakes.
+If there is one single option our high mileage gooseneck customers consider a “must-have” it is our hydraulic disc brakes.
 Hydraulic disc brakes will stop faster, last longer, and are typically cheaper to maintain for high mileage trailers.
 All of our axles from 7k to 12k can be ordered with hydraulic disc brakes with hydraulic drum brakes available on 15k axles.

 How do hydraulic disc brakes work?